 “The will to win is worthless if you do not have the will to prepare” – Thane Yost

-Implementing reputation management to manage an organization’s online reputation is like saving a computer from malicious Trojans, which intends to gain access to an operating system and cause havoc.
+Implementing online reputation management to manage an organization’s online reputation is like saving a computer from malicious Trojans, which intends to gain access to an operating system and cause havoc.
 The most proactive step to prevent the devastation is by installing authentic anti-virus in the system.
 Similarly, an organization needs an authentic and prominent digital presence in order to protect against unforeseen circumstances that require Online Reputation Management (ORM) repair.

 These seven proactive steps will help ensure you build a positive presence and mitigate the adverse effects of negative links.

-(1) Google your website: Google your organization’s name and negative keywords associated with it to obtain the very first reflection of your online image.
+Google your organization’s name and negative keywords associated with it to obtain the very first reflection of your online image.
 Reputation management and digital marketing experts concur that Google’s algorithm often favors negative press and even mugshots, which naturally puts any individual or company at a severe disadvantage.
 Negative content, such as a rogue employee or crisis, can have an adverse effect on a company’s reputation and ability to attract new clients.

 Google now processes over 40,000 search queries every second on average, (visualize them here) which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.”

-(4) Active Social Media Presence: Social media has become one of, if not the most effective tool for sharing information, and creating word of mouth buzz.
+Social media has become one of, if not the most effective tool for sharing information, and creating word of mouth buzz.
 Active posting of pictures or links across popular social media communities such as LinkedIn, Facebook, Twitter, and Google+ will help direct traffic to your website.
 According to a survey, “54% of people will visit the website after reading positive reviews and 73% of consumers think that reviews older than 3 months are no longer relevant.
 Social media plays a very crucial role for B2B companies to combat negative reviews.

-(5) Positive Blogs: Consistently post positive blogs that share how your business is creating value and helping people is a key pillar of a positive digital presence.
+Consistently post positive blogs that share how your business is creating value and helping people is a key pillar of a positive digital presence.
 Telling your story not only reinforces a positive digital footprint, but it also can protect against the effects of future negative press or customer reviews.

-(6) Zero-hour Response: Engaging responses to consumer feedback and quick responses to complaints allow a business to turn the proverbial lemon into lemonade.
+Engaging responses to consumer feedback and quick responses to complaints allow a business to turn the proverbial lemon into lemonade.
 Success requires an internal process and awareness by employees of the importance of addressing negative reviews.
 A value addition will be a consumer coming back reporting resolution of the concern or complaint.
 Also, do not forget to thank the consumers who have posted positive feedback.

-(7) Allocate Resources: A positive reputation management and crisis budget is important to communicate effectively.
+A positive reputation management and crisis budget is important to communicate effectively.
 Updates, including press releases, promotional advertising, and digital assets that can be found on search engine results naturally require a conscious investment of time and resources.
 Your online reputation is a strategic asset.